Conrad of Montferrat: Struggle for the crown

-As Guy was a vassal of Richard I, King of England for his lands in Poitou, Richard supported him in this political struggle, while Conrad was supported by his cousin Leopold V of Austria and cousin once-removed Philip II, King of France.
-Conrad acted as chief negotiator in the surrender of Acre, and raised the kings' banners in the city.
+As Guy was a vassal of Richard I, King of England for his lands in Poitou, Richard supported him in this political struggle, while Conrad was supported by his cousin Leopold V of Austria and cousin-once-removed Philip II, King of France.
+Conrad acted as chief negotiator in the surrender of Acre and raised the kings' banners in the city.
 Afterwards, the parties attempted to come to an agreement.
 Guy was confirmed as king of Jerusalem, and Conrad was made his heir.
 Conrad would retain the cities of Tyre, Beirut, and Sidon, and his heirs would inherit Jerusalem on Guy's death.
 In July 1191 Conrad's kinsman, King Philip, decided to return to France, but before he left he turned over half the treasure plundered from Acre to Conrad, along with all his prominent Muslim hostages.
 King Richard asked Conrad to hand over the hostages, but Conrad refused as long as he could.
-After he finally relented (since Richard was now leader of the Crusade), Richard had all the hostages killed.
-Conrad did not join Richard on campaign to the south, preferring to remain with his wife Isabella in Tyre—believing his life to be in danger.
+After he finally relented (since Richard was now the leader of the Crusade), Richard had all the hostages killed.
+Conrad did not join Richard on the campaign to the south, preferring to remain with his wife Isabella in Tyre—believing his life to be in danger.
 It was probably around this time that Conrad's father died.

 During that winter, Conrad opened direct negotiations with Saladin, suspecting that Richard's next move would be to attempt to wrest Tyre from him and restore it to the royal domain for Guy.
 His primary aim was to be recognised as ruler in the north, while Saladin (who was simultaneously negotiating with Richard for a possible marriage between his brother Al-Adil and Richard's widowed sister Joan, Dowager Queen of Sicily) hoped to separate him from the Crusaders.
 The situation took a farcical turn when Richard's envoy, Isabella's ex-husband Humphrey of Toron, spotted Conrad's envoy, Reginald of Sidon, out hawking with Al-Adil.
 There seems to have been no conclusive agreement with Conrad, and Joan refused marriage to a Muslim.

 Assassination

 In April 1192, the kingship was put to the vote.
 To Richard's consternation, the barons of the Kingdom of Jerusalem unanimously elected Conrad as King.
 Richard sold Guy the lordship of Cyprus, where he continued to use a king's title, to compensate him and to deter him from returning to Poitou, where his family had long had a reputation for rebelliousness.
-Richard's nephew Henry II of Champagne brought the news of the election result to Tyre on 24 April and returned to Acre.
+Richard's nephew, Henry II of Champagne, brought the news of the election result to Tyre on 24 April and returned to Acre.